YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 ```
 ## Results

-The results directory contains stoichiometry files for each dataset.
+The results directory contains the calculated stoichiometry files generated for each dataset.

 ```
 .